...

 Improve Customer Service

-Track service interactions are centralized for context with ticketing/cases to speed up resolution and boost satisfaction.
+Track service interactions are centralized to provide context for ticketing/cases, speeding up resolution and boosting satisfaction.

 Enhance Marketing Efforts